signzy

 Risk assessment and transaction monitoring

 The BSA does not prescribe a single risk-assessment template, but examiners expect every institution to maintain a documented, periodically refreshed BSA/AML risk assessment covering customers, products and services, geographies, and delivery channels.
 The output of that assessment drives the design of transaction monitoring — the automated and manual systems used to detect unusual or potentially suspicious activity.
 Common monitoring scenarios include structuring patterns, rapid movement of funds, transactions inconsistent with a customer's profile, and exposure to high-risk geographies.
-Many US banks combine internal monitoring with third-party AML screening against sanctions, PEP, and adverse-media lists to satisfy the BSA's broader detection expectations.
+Many US banks combine an internal transaction monitoring platform with third-party AML screening against sanctions, PEP, and adverse-media lists to satisfy the BSA's broader detection expectations.

 BSA and the USA PATRIOT Act